llafuente/language-spec/language/introspection.md

   size
   ptrdiff
   address
+  typeid
   // rune

   void
-  // TODO add pointer-like
+  ptr
   enum
   struct
   function
   callable // this is a pointer to function, but we may need to declare at this level

   // honorable mentions
+  // rune is a struct
   // string is a struct
   // array is a struct
+  // variant is a struct
 }

-struct FieldType {
+struct type_field {
   string name
-  Primitives type
+  type type
   // getter/setter has -1 offset
   i32 offset